Why I Started Kin: A Yoga Teacher's Rebellion Against Bad Design

 Turns out, people were hungry for something real.
 Teachers who'd been compromising for years finally found gear that matched their commitment.
 Students discovered what it felt like to practice without fighting their equipment.

-But the best feedback came from an unexpected source: beginners.
+But the best feedback came from an unexpected source: Beginners.
 They told us these mats made them feel like real yogis from day one.
 Not because of some mystical marketing, but because the gear actually worked.

 That's when I knew we'd succeeded.